openethereum/pwasm-tutorial/README.md

 [pwasm-ethereum](https://github.com/NikVolf/pwasm-ethereum) is a collection of bindings to interact with ethereum-like network.

 ## Building
-To make sure that everything is setup go to the `step-0` directory and run `./build.sh`
+To make sure that everything is set up go to the `step-0` directory and run `./build.sh`

-As the result the `pwasm_tutorial_contract.wasm` should be placed under the `step-0/target` directory.
+As the result, the `pwasm_tutorial_contract.wasm` should be placed under the `step-0/target` directory.

 ## The constructor
 Source code: https://github.com/paritytech/pwasm-tutorial/tree/master/step-1

-When deploying a contract we often want to set its ititial storage values (e.g. `totalSupply` if it's a token contact).
+When deploying a contract we often want to set its initial storage values (e.g. `totalSupply` if it's a token contact).
 To address this problem we are exporting another function "deploy" which executes only once on contract deployment.

 ```rust
 // This contract will return the address from which it was deployed